tharunShiv/tharunshiv-blog/src/content/why-is-google-down-now.md

 Every outage, every failure teaches us more, and we should never fail to get up and rise higher.
 When Google can fail, it is okay for you as a developer to make mistakes, learn from them.

-#googleDown
-#itsOkayGoogle
+<h3 id='five'> Memes on Google Down</h3>

+Meme creators are known for their wit and speed.
+So many of them are still coming up with a variety of hilarious memes on the same.
+And these can be found on Twitter and Facebook.

+\#googleDown
+\#itsOkayGoogle

-\__Will keep this post updated with the exact reason as to why Google went down, once Google publishes it officially_ Thank you for reading.
+_Will keep this post updated with the exact reason as to why Google went down, once Google publishes it officially_ Thank you for reading.

 Thank you
 https://www.tharunshiv.com